Sex Worker Networks Consortium: strengthening rights-based responses to HIV

 The Sex Worker Networks Consortium received its third grant from RCNF for the 2019-2021 cycle to:

 - Continue enhancing sex worker-led organisations’ and networks’ capacity, at regional and national level, to influence policy makers and HIV programme implementers, through advocating for and implementing community-led, rights-based comprehensive programmes; promoting human rights and access to justice; opposing criminalisation and other legal oppression of sex work; and an end to violence stigma and discrimination against sex workers of all genders, as part of the global roll-out of the Sex Worker Implementation Tool (SWIT) and scaling-up of services for sex workers.

 - Enhance sex workers’ inclusion in national and international policy and programme design and implementation, through developing advocacy tools and communication platforms to share information and best practices.

 - Strengthen organisational capacity at national, regional and global levels, through the provision of technical support and the facilitation of intra and inter regional exchanges and South-South learning.

 - Promote movement building in regions and countries where no sex worker-led organisations exist.

 Sex Worker Networks Consortium: making the Global Fund work for sex workers

-In 2015, the Sex Worker Networks Consortium received a grant from the Global Fund and the Robert Carr civil society Networks Fund partnership to strengthen the capacity of sex worker-led networks and organisations and enhance their knowledge of and engagement with Global Fund processes in eligible countries through:
+In 2015, the Sex Worker Networks Consortium received a grant from the Global Fund and the Robert Carr civil society Networks Fund partnership to strengthen the capacity of sex worker-led networks and organisations and enhance their knowledge of and engagement with Global Fund processes in eligible countries.

-- Organising regional workshops and on-going support for National Community Experts to develop and implement national action plans.
+- Organising regional workshops and convenings and on-going support for National sex worker-led organisations to develop and implement national action plans.